hackathon-organizer/infrastructure/README.md

 ## Frontend

-You can find more information about project Angular frontend [here](https://github.com/hackathon-organizer/hackathon-organizer)
+You can find more information about Angular frontend [here](https://github.com/hackathon-organizer/hackathon-organizer)

 ## Services:
 Here you can find more details about certain services